How Chronic Stress Rewires Your Brain

 -

-The first part, and often hardest part of dealing with stress is simply recognizing consciously that it’s there.
+The first, and often hardest part of dealing with stress is simply recognizing that it’s there.
 Often, we unconsciously (or consciously) run from stress before we even have a chance to deal with it, often in less than healthy ways.
 But instead of running away or avoiding it, what about just looking at it?
 By stopping and just recognizing “oh, this is stressful” can go a long way towards diffusing the situation.

 Remember that stress is really neutral.
 It’s up to you to decide how you choose to deal with it.
 Modupe Akinola of Columbia Business School talks about a “contracted” stress response versus a “flow state” response.
 A contracted response would be to pull back, avoid, and withdraw.
 A more open state is like that of athletes or musicians during a game or performance.
 Both are heightened states of arousal and attention, but with different attitudes held towards them.